 Just as value streams should be the unit of funding, so too should they be the vehicle for managing demand.
 Whether work has been identified as part of the strategic goals, whether it is sourced from a customer request, or whether operational needs are driving it, all demand must be centralized and prioritized against strategic priorities in a single, integrated location.

 Lean business casing can then be carried out based on cost estimates and benefit forecasts.
 This then drives the prioritization of work within and across value streams.
-LPM then enables organizations to seamlessly integrate demand driven adjustments to work with the previously developed roadmaps, ensuring work and plans remain synchronized.
+Lean Portfolio Management then enables organizations to seamlessly integrate demand driven adjustments to work with the previously developed roadmaps, ensuring work and plans remain synchronized.

 4. A shift to continuous and adaptive planning

-Those roadmaps are an essential part of the next element of LPM, continuous and adaptive planning.
+Those roadmaps are an essential part of the next element of Lean Portfolio Management, continuous and adaptive planning.
 In today’s fast-moving world, planning can’t be a one and done activity.
 It can’t even be accelerated to a quarterly cycle.
 It must be an ongoing exercise that anticipates and expects adjustments to be made throughout delivery windows.

 With this in place, organizations can embrace the continuous evolution of their environment that is an inherent part of modern business.
 Roadmaps can be (and must be) updated in response to emerging threats and opportunities, directly feeding adjustments to goals, objectives, investments and work structures – across each of the tri-modal realities that organizations must deal with.
 Performance variances during delivery, and in benefits realization, further inform the need to adjust and adapt and drive further changes, completing a continuous cycle managed seamlessly and integrated across all enterprise functions.